-Epsilon normally treats the shifted versions of these keys as synonyms for the unshifted versions.
+Epsilon normally treats the shifted versions of these keys (and others) as synonyms for the unshifted versions.
 When you press Shift-<Left>, Epsilon runs the command bound to <Left>.
 The commands bound to most of these keys then examine the Shift key and decide whether to begin or stop selecting text.
 (Holding down the shift key while using the cursor keys is one way to select text in Epsilon.)

 Epsilon refers to the numeric keypad keys with the names given in the table.

 In a command file, you can also represent keys by their conventional names, by writing <Newline> or <Escape>, or by number, writing <#0> for the null character ^@, for example.
 Epsilon understands the same key names here as in regular expression patterns (see the table in Entering Special Characters).

 Macros defined in command files may also use the syntax

 Several keys on the PC keyboard act as synonyms for other keys: the